Now Playing

 A Ramsey Commissioner says residents of the town must make their voices heard about the Department of Infrastructure's plans for new flood defences.

-Next Monday (24 November) the DoI is holding drop-in sessions for people to look at the plans and provide feedback - this is taking place at the town hall during its usual opening hours.
+From Monday to Friday next week the DoI will have plans on display for people to look at - this is taking place at the town hall during its usual opening hours.

 The department previously submitted plans in 2021 which could've seen the removal of 50 parking spaces as well as a concrete wall and new pavements.